What Makes a Leader? Daniel Goldman

 Lead By Example – In the current landscape, most will ignore leaders who rely on words instead of deeds.

-Demonstrate Integrity – Are they consistent in what they believe in and stand for, and do not break from outside influence or pressure?
+Demonstrate Integrity—Are they consistent in what they believe in and stand for, and do they not succumb to outside influence or pressure?

 Communicate Effectively – along with Sharing Their Vision, effective communication is paramount to a well-respected leader.